jschrier/blog/_posts/2023-05-20-Autodidact-guide-to-electronic-music.md

 # Glicol

 - (15 July 2024) [Glicol](https://glicol.org) is a minimalist programming language for music generation, designed for live coding.
 Really slick: You specify a graph, not unlike modular synthesis.
+Has built-in oscillators and filters.
+Specifying notes and duration is not so clear in the tutorial, but the youtube videos help clarify some of this.
+Will write a longer post some day.